nikolaydubina/jsonl-graph/README.md

 ## TODO

+- [ ] UI collapseable sections
 - [ ] coloring of nodes contents
+- [ ] UI for coloring input
 - [ ] Put center of mass at center of browser on startup
-- [ ] node location algorithm
-- [ ] edge location algorithm
+- [ ] Layered layout
-- [ ] subway map style edges ports in nodes and layout
+- [ ] Subway map style edges ports in nodes and layout
 - [ ] flexible path edges
-- [ ] UI for coloring input
-- [ ] update graph without re-rendering whole
+- [ ] Scale layout X and Y node distances
 - [ ] Touch for zoom and pan
 - [ ] Stable render graph update on large changes (e.g. "one deleted node does not shift everything")
 - [ ] Fetch JSON from URL + jsonpath for field
 - [ ] Fetch JSONL from URL
-- [ ] UI collapseable sections
-- [ ] Scale layout X and Y node distances
+- [ ] Update graph without re-rendering whole

 ## References